 Tintin.
 Happens twice in "Tintin Land Of Black Gold".
 An oil executive is telling Tintin that he's confident his team of scientists will find the answer as to why petrol is exploding without cause, when one of them rings to report failure.
 Oh and if they want him to continue, they'll have to build a new lab!
 In the end Professor Calculus finds the answer, but only after destroying a large part of Marlinspike Hall, much to Captain Haddock's outrage.

-This is more or less a part of Spider Man's origin.
+This is more or less a part of Spider-Man's origin.
 He attended a seminar on radioactive energy.
 The machines used produced a beam of radiowaves between two generators.
-The generators were not seperated from the public, nor were they sealed off to avoid a random spider falling into the beam and biting a certain Peter Parker.
+The generators were not separated from the public, nor were they sealed off to avoid a random spider falling into the beam and biting a certain Peter Parker.
 In later retellings, an explosion occured.

 The parody Bullshot references this trope when Professor Fenton's ditzy daughter drops something in his lab, causing an explosion.
 "Careful Rosemary!
 That's how we lost mummy!"
 His mood changes however when it's revealed the explosion has produced the catalyst he's looking for.